 This level of personalization goes beyond adding a company name and works for two reasons:

-The before-after-bridge email is a way to tell a story by weaving your product into the narrative.
+The before-after-bridge email is a way to weave your product into a larger narrative.

 This example ticks all the boxes: